-Erie Canalway Ticket to Ride includes only the approved sites listed on the next page.
-These sites include as part of their program: a trained curator, educator, or historian; formal docent program; approved tour script reflecting State Education Social Studies standards; as well as demonstrated experience providing school tours.
+Erie Canalway Ticket to Ride includes only the approved sites listed on pages 4-5.
+These sites include as part of their program: a trained curator, educator, or historian; formal docent program; approved tour script reflecting New York State Education standards; as well as demonstrated experience providing school tours.